 Most likely, this will take about 4-7 nights.

 Rolling over and tummy sleep may begin when babies are 3-4 months old, a time filled with developmental advances and sleep challenges.
-If you are in this tricky phase, we have a resource for you!
-Navigating Months 3 & 4 is a 50-page digital download that will guide you through the dreaded 4-month sleep regression and help you on your journey towards more restful nights.
+If you are in this tricky phase, I have a resource for you!
+Navigating Months 3 & 4 is a 50-page ebook that will guide you through the dreaded 4-month sleep regression and help you on your journey towards more restful nights.